Skip to Main Content

 Photograph © Bernard Vidal

-The number one New York Times bestselling author Mary Higgins Clark wrote over forty suspense novels, four collections of short stories, a historical novel, a memoir and two children's books.
-She partnered with bestselling author Alafair Burke to write the Under Suspicion series, including I've Got You Under My Skin, The Cinderella Murder, All Dressed in White, The Sleeping Beauty Killer, Every Breath You Take, You Don't Own Me and Piece of My Heart, and with her daughter Carol Higgins Clark she co-authored five more suspense novels.
-Her books are international bestsellers with more than one hundred million copies in print in the United States alone.
+The #1 New York Times bestselling author Mary Higgins Clark wrote over forty suspense novels, four collections of short stories, a historical novel, a memoir, and two children’s books.
+With bestselling author Alafair Burke she wrote the Under Suspicion series including The Cinderella Murder, All Dressed in White, The Sleeping Beauty Killer, Every Breath You Take, You Don’t Own Me, and Piece of My Heart.
+With her daughter Carol Higgins Clark, she coauthored five suspense novels.
+More than one hundred million copies of her books are in print in the United States alone.
+Her books are international bestsellers.

 Photograph by Bernard Vidal